 Alfresco.
 Literally, it means "in the open air."
 And doesn't that sound wonderful this time of year?!
-Bring some beauty into your backyard with our cheery chair cushions complete with brightly colored poms on the ties that bounce in the summer breeze.
+Bring some beauty into your backyard with our cheery chair cushions complete with brightly colored poms on the ties that bounce in the warm breeze.
 Much of the beauty lies in our Waverly Sun N Shade fabric combo.
-The options from Waverly are wide and varied: from traditional florals to bold geometrics.
+The options in today's outdoor fabrics are wide and varied: from traditional florals to bold geometrics.
 And they are available in such great color palettes, like the fiery orange of a spicy summer barbecue or greens as cool as an iced mint julep.

 Stripes are one of those universal motifs - available in many colors and widths.
 We decided to play with some stripes, turning and seaming them in clever ways in order to create a unique graphic effect.
 Our "spun stripes" allow simple triangles and squares to morph into pillow tops that seem almost three-dimensional.
 The designs are patterned after maritime flags, so we chose fun, primary colors.
 We love how the resulting trio works together as a bright blend of nautical flair.

 The round bolster is a great way to add a new and interesting shape to your pile o' decorator pillows.
 We chose a 6" x 16" cylinder, which is a classic size to pair up with a 16" or 20" square.
 Or, make a pair of bolsters as we did and display them on their own.
 Cording accents and gathered ends are elegant touches that add true designer style yet are so very easy to accomplish.